Tools In the Code Editor

 As much as possible, we always try to make error messages as informative as we can.
 If you're seeing an error message, check if it references a specific function, syntax error, or line of code that can be fixed before re-running the code.

-Students can also click the red Test Code button to see where their program passes or does not pass the Autograder.
+Students can also click the Check Code button to see where their program passes or does not pass the Autograder.

 Using CodeHS Resources